DrjavaB/DrjavaB/README.md

 - 👋 Hi, I’m @DrjavaB
-- 👀 I’m interested in laravel ,rect and vue js
+- 👀 I’m interested in laravel ,react and vue js
 - 🌱 I’m currently learning everything!
 - 💞️ I’m looking to collaborate on ...
 - 📫 reach me every where @DrJavab